 download the update.

 Training data sets are available for 45 languages.
 Participants are not allowed to use any of the previous UD releases (not only is the UD 1.* annotation style incompatible, it is also not guaranteed that the training-development-test data split remains identical).
-The UD release 2.0 does not contain the test data, which will be only published at the beginning of the shared task test phase.
+The UD release 2.0 does not contain the test data, which will be only published after the test phase of the shared task.

 If you use trainable publicly available tools such as UDPipe or Syntaxnet, make sure you do not use them with models pre-trained on previous versions of Universal Dependencies!
 For your convenience, we have released baseline UDPipe models that can be used because they were were trained on UD 2.0.
 The package also contains UD 2.0 training and development data with morphology predicted by UDPipe.
 For baseline models for Syntaxnet, see this post at Google Research Blog.